 Licence fees reflect the value of the licences (e.g. compared to other commercial licensing arrangements).

 For total revenue from commercial and other voluntary licences, see 4.1 Licence fees by sector.

-- 88 new clients and 792 extended licences to cover additional content and uses resulting in a 2.1% increase in licence fees from the corporate sector
+- 58 new clients resulting in about $378,000 of new business in licence fees from the corporate sector

-- Continuation of proceedings in the Copyright Tribunal regarding licence fees payable by media monitoring organisations under media monitoring licences
+- two hearings by Copyright Tribunal regarding licence fees payable by two other major media monitoring organisations

 In addition to our general licence for corporations, we have licences covering the specific requirements of: